 Since fall 2005 the Department of Music has been housed at a single site, the Music Building (previously University High School and the School of Education).
-Located on the east side of campus, across the street from the Gertrude Castellow Ford Center for the Performing Arts, the music building holds department offices, classrooms, faculty studios, music technology lab, band and choral rehearsal halls, and the David H. Nutt Auditorium
+Located on the east side of campus, across University Avenue from the Gertrude Castellow Ford Center for the Performing Arts, the music building holds department offices, classrooms, faculty studios, band and choral rehearsal halls, ensemble rehearsal rooms, and the David H. Nutt Auditorium

 The east and south wings of the music building, along with the David H. Nutt Auditorium, were completely renovated between 2000 and 2005, when the music department moved into the building.
-As of January 2014, the west wing of the building, including classrooms, studios and department offices, is currently undergoing renovation, scheduled to be completed by July 2015.
+The west wing of the building, including classrooms, studios, and department offices, was renovated in 2014-2015.

-Major musical and theatrical events, including the University Artist Series, are held in the 1160-seat performance hall of the Gertrude Castellow Ford Performing Arts Center, completed in 2002 and located at the eastern end of the Oxford Campus.
+Major musical and theatrical events are held in the 1174-seat performance hall of the Gertrude Castellow Ford Performing Arts Center, completed in 2002 and located at the eastern end of the Oxford Campus.

-The music library, which contains scores, recordings, videos, and computer software as well as reference books and periodicals, is currently housed with the John D. Williams Library.
-The University of Mississippi Blues Archive is housed in the library’s department of Archives and Special Collections.
+The music library, which contains scores, recordings, videos, and computer software as well as reference books and periodicals, is currently housed in the John D. Williams Library.
+The University of Mississippi Blues Archive is in the library’s Department of Archives and Special Collections.